NIGON208/miele-lxiv/doc/how-to-build.md

 - Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line:

 		$ xcodebuild -configuration Development -target "miele-lxiv"

+- if you get some errors relating to missing localization files, go into the Xcode PROJECT settings, Info, Localizations, and remove all Languages except for "English".

 - When you build the scheme `miele-lxiv` you should select the `Development` configuration, otherwise you might have issues with missing certificates for signing the app.
 - before running the built application, make sure your system has JPEG, TIFF and PNG shared libraries installed in the system.
 You might have to install them like this